red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 performance.readdir-ahead: on
 </code></div>

-Also take a look at the layout with the `gstatus` command.
+Also take a look at the volume layout with the `gstatus` command.

 ```bash
 sudo gstatus -l -w -v ecvol